 Other than being bounded by the sea on the North and West extents, the Eastern limit is just East of Nairn, 15 miles from Inverness, and loops around through the Cairngom National Park to include Grantown on Spey, Dalwhinnie and then over to the West coast, North of Oban.

 Previously we have said that The Highland Council area alone is greater than that of Belgium, but bringing it closer to home, it is 20% bigger than Wales!

-To give a better idea, it would take you nearly 5 hours to travel just over 200 miles from The Seaview Hotel at John O'Groats in the North, to Clachaig Inn, just South of Fort William at the maximum speed limits without stopping!
+To give a better idea, it would take you nearly five hours to travel just over 200 miles from the Seaview Hotel at John O'Groats in the North, to Clachaig Inn, just South of Fort William at the maximum speed limits without stopping!